sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

      };
  };

-<code>ranges</code> is a list of address translations.
+`ranges` is a list of address translations.
 Each entry in the ranges table is a tuple containing the child address, the parent address, and the size of the region in the child address space.
-The size of each field is determined by taking the child's <code>#address-cells</code> value, the parent's <code>#address-cells</code> value, and the child's <code>#size-cells</code> value.
+The size of each field is determined by taking the child's `#address-cells` value, the parent's `#address-cells` value, and the child's `#size-cells` value.
 For the external bus in our example, the child address is 2 cells, the parent address is 1 cell, and the size is also 1 cell.
 Three ranges are being translated:
 * Offset 0 from chip select 0 is mapped to address range 0x10100000..0x1010ffff
 * Offset 0 from chip select 1 is mapped to address range 0x10160000..0x1016ffff
 * Offset 0 from chip select 2 is mapped to address range 0x30000000..0x30ffffff

-Alternately, if the parent and child address spaces are identical, then a node can instead add an empty <code>ranges</code> property.
+Alternately, if the parent and child address spaces are identical, then a node can instead add an empty `ranges` property.
 The presence of an empty ranges property means addresses in the child address space are mapped 1:1 onto the parent address space.

 You might ask why address translation is used at all when it could all be written with 1:1 mapping.
 Some busses (like PCI) have entirely different address spaces whose details need to be exposed to the operating system.
 Others have DMA engines which need to know the real address on the bus.
 Sometimes devices need to be grouped together because they all share the same software programmable physical address mapping.
 Whether or not 1:1 mappings should be used depends a lot on the information needed by the Operating system, and on the hardware design.

-You should also notice that there is no <code>ranges</code> property in the i2c@1,0 node.
+You should also notice that there is no `ranges` property in the i2c@1,0 node.
 The reason for this is that unlike the external bus, devices on the i2c bus are not memory mapped on the CPU's address domain.
 Instead, the CPU indirectly accesses the rtc@58 device via the i2c@1,0 device.
-The lack of a <code>ranges</code> property means that a device cannot be directly accessed by any device other than it's parent.
+The lack of a `ranges` property means that a device cannot be directly accessed by any device other than it's parent.

 == How Interrupts Work ==
 Unlike address range translation which follows the natural structure of the tree, Interrupt signals can originate from and terminate on any device in a machine.
 Unlike device addressing which is naturally expressed in the device tree, interrupt signals are expressed as links between nodes independent of the tree.
 Four properties are used to describe interrupt connections:
-* <code>interrupt-controller</code> - An empty property declaring a node as a device that receives interrupt signals
+* `interrupt-controller` - An empty property declaring a node as a device that receives interrupt signals
-* <code>#interrupt-cells</code> - This is a property of the interrupt controller node.
-It states how many cells are in an <i>interrupt specifier</i> for this interrupt controller (Similar to <code>#address-cells</code> and <code>#size-cells</code>).
+* `#interrupt-cells` - This is a property of the interrupt controller node.
+It states how many cells are in an <i>interrupt specifier</i> for this interrupt controller (Similar to `#address-cells` and `#size-cells`).
-* <code>interrupt-parent</code> - A property of a device node containing a <i>phandle</i> to the interrupt controller that it is attached to.
+* `interrupt-parent` - A property of a device node containing a <i>phandle</i> to the interrupt controller that it is attached to.
 Nodes that do not have an interrupt-parent property can also inherit the property from their parent node.
-* <code>interrupts</code> - A property of a device node containing a list of <i>interrupt specifiers</i>, one for each interrupt output signal on the device.
+* `interrupts` - A property of a device node containing a list of <i>interrupt specifiers</i>, one for each interrupt output signal on the device.

 An <i>interrupt specifier</i> is one or more cells of data (as specified by #interrupt-cells) that specifies which interrupt input the device is attached to.
 Most devices only have a single interrupt output as shown in the example below, but it is possible to have multiple interrupt outputs on a device.
 The meaning of an interrupt specifier depends entirely on the binding for the interrupt controller device.
 Each interrupt controller can decide how many cells it need to uniquely define an interrupt input.